An Overview of Goss's Bacterial Wilt and Blight

 CPN-2010

-Goss’s bacterial wilt and blight of corn is an economically serious disease of susceptible dent and specialty corn hybrids and varieties.
+Goss’s bacterial wilt and blight of corn is an economically important disease of susceptible dent and specialty corn hybrids.
 This disease (most commonly called Goss’s wilt) is caused by the bacterium Clavibacter nebraskensis.
-Grain yield loss from severe Goss’s wilt infections can exceed 50 percent.
+Grain yield losses from Goss’s wilt can be severe, exceeding 50%.

-Goss’s wilt was first observed in south-central Nebraska in 1969, and was reported in neighboring states soon after that.
+Goss’s wilt was first observed in south-central Nebraska in 1969 and was subsequently reported in neighboring states.
 The disease’s prevalence was low throughout the region from the 1980s through the early 2000s.
 However, between 2006 and 2017, Goss’s wilt reemerged in these states and was reported in many other U.S. states and two Canadian provinces.

-This publication describes Goss’s bacterial wilt and blight symptoms, describes disorders commonly confused with the disease, and recommends management strategies.
+This publication describes Goss’s bacterial wilt and blight symptoms, describes disorders commonly confused with the disease, and summarizes management strategies.

 Symptoms

 Goss’s wilt can cause leaf blight and systemic wilt symptoms.
 Leaf blight is the most common symptom and may occur at any growth stage.
-Leaf symptoms include elongated tan to grayish-brown lesions that have irregular or wavy margins that extend parallel to the veins (Figure 1).
-Before the tan lesions form, young lesions appear as streaks of light green tissue with water soaking on the leaf (Figure 2).
-The tan lesions can affect large sections of leaf area — more than 60 percent of the leaf area on infected plants may be killed (Figure 3).
+Leaf symptoms often develop from the leaf tips or in association with wounding caused by hail, sandblasting, and additional types of injury.
+Young lesions appear as streaks of light green tissue with water-soaking on the leaf (Figure 1).
+Mature leaf lesions are elongated, tan to grayish-brown, and have irregular or wavy margins that extend parallel to the veins (Figure 2).
+The tan lesions can coalesce to affect large sections of leaf area, killing more than 60% of the leaf area on infected plants (Figure 3).

-Dark green to black, scattered, water-soaked spots (“freckles”) develop in the lesions (Figure 4).
-When the lesions are exposed to sunlight, small, glossy droplets of dried bacterial ooze may appear.
-When dried, this ooze may look similar to dried varnish (Figure 5).
+Dark green to black, scattered, discontinuous water-soaked spots (“freckles”) develop within the plant tissue inside the lesions and are diagnostic for Goss’s wilt (Figures 2 and 4).
+The freckles appear translucent when they are backlit.
+In humid conditions, small, orange droplets of bacterial ooze may be observed on the lesions.
+When dried, this ooze may appear shiny and similar to dried varnish (Figure 5).

 The systemic wilt phase is less common than the leaf blight phase and is often first observed in the early vegetative stages of growth (corn growth stages V2-V6).
-When the wilt phase develops, the infection may discolor xylem tissues or cause a slimy stalk rot, which is followed by wilting and plant death (Figures 6-8).
-Systemically infected plants may wilt and appear drought stressed.
-Corn plants may have weak stalks and an increased susceptibility to lodging.
+When the wilt phase develops, the infection may discolor xylem elements or cause a slimy stalk rot, which is followed by wilting and plant death (Figures 6-8).
+Plants that become systemically infected later in the growing season may wilt and appear drought stressed.
+These plants can also have weak stalks and increased susceptibility to lodging due to wind or other stress.

-Figure 2.
-This early Goss’s wilt lesion shows a light green lesion developing with water soaking, gray/green margins, and dark, water-soaked freckles.
+Figure 1.
+This early Goss’s wilt lesion exhibits a light green lesion that develops with water soaking, gray/green margins, and dark, water-soaked freckles.

 Figure 3.
-Goss’s wilt can kill large areas of leaves.
+Goss’s wilt often starts at leaf tips and can kill large areas of leaves.

 Figure 4.
 Dark, water-soaked spots (“freckles”) appear in Goss’s wilt lesions.
 The water-soaked spots appear translucent when backlit.